KOEING

 Head-to-head with KerbalX

 NASA expects both contractors to fly before naming a Phase 1 winner.
-R-SLS2's record—two missions, zero vehicle anomalies, LAS-qualified, native onboard crew control—is the natural baseline for trans-Munar operations.
+R-SLS2's record—three missions, zero vehicle anomalies, LAS-qualified, native onboard crew control—is the natural baseline for trans-Munar operations.
 Requirements bite: minimum two crew, Mun flyby or orbital insertion, safe return, abort coverage through atmospheric flight.
 Phase 2 surface landing stays locked until Phase 1 proves the broader crew-control story.

 “We congratulated KerbalX on SOLARCOM because relays matter—and because MunShot will be decided on flights, not press releases.”— External relations boilerplate, lightly leaked to the Herald